 Facade Rehabilitation Program.
 Administered $160K in grant funding to support the renovation of 20 properties, leveraging more than $500K of private investment.

 Throughout her career, Krista has led the strategic planning, fundraising, and implementation of education programs and capital improvements designed to address the socioeconomic and cultural needs of her community and the broader Northeastern Pennsylvania region.
 Many projects have focused on advancing innovative technologies and developing entrepreneurship opportunities for youth and new Americans.
+She also works to advance research collaborations between industry and academia to provide experiential learning opportunities and drive economic development.

 As Executive Director of the Downtown Hazleton Alliance for Progress, Krista led the planning and development of the Hazleton Kitchen.
 This culinary incubator gives food entrepreneurs a low-risk opportunity to start small, test, develop, and scale without the cost of equipping, and maintaining their own commercially licensed facility.